mulesoft-assets/template-sap2sfdc-contact-migration/README.md

 # Run it! <a name="runit"/>
-Simple steps to get SAP2SFDC-contact-migration running.
+Simple steps to get SAP to Salesforce Contact Migration running.

 ## Running on premise <a name="runonopremise"/>
-In this section we detail the way you have to run you Anypoint Temple on you computer.
+In this section we detail the way you should run your Anypoint Template on your computer.

 ### Where to Download Mule Studio and Mule ESB